wmamills/hvac-demo/demo3.readme.md

 On the other side, Linux is used.
 This Linux branch has a uio driver for PCI ivshmem.
 The Linux userspace has a test program that uses uio to communicate with the Cortex-M.  There are multiple way this demo could have been constructed such as using vfio or perhaps the generic PCI uio driver.
-However since demo4 will create a ivshmem pci driver for virtio-msg, this demo tests some of the low level facilities before we do that using an existing kernel pci driver.
+However since demo-amp-dual-linux uses a ivshmem pci driver for virtio-msg, this demo tests some of the low level facilities for that using an existing kernel pci driver.

 ### Demo3 software layers